J-Siu/johnsiu.com/content/blog/alpine-iscsi-target.md

 Man page description:

 > targetcli is a shell for viewing, editing, and saving the configuration of the kernel's target subsystem, also known as LIO.
-It enables the administrator to assign local storage resources backed by either files, volumes, local SCSI devices, or ramdisk, and export them to remote systems via network fabrics, such as FCoE.
+It enables the administrator to assign local storage resources backed by either files, volumes, local SCSI devices, or ram disk, and export them to remote systems via network fabrics, such as FCoE.

 #### Install in Alpine